planning a hustings meeting

 You are not obliged by law to invite them to your meeting.
 It has generally been the Churches' policy to suggest inviting all candidates in the interests of freedom of speech unless you consider that it might cause a breach of the peace to do so.
 However, some Churches have made statements on the unacceptability of particular extremist and racist parties and you may wish to take these into account and not give such views a platform.

-A list of national church statements (including Church of England, Catholic Bishops' Conference of England and Wales, the Methodist Church, the Baptist Union of Great Britain, the United Reformed Church and The Salvation Army), plus regional and local ecumenical statements is available at: www.methodist.org.uk/extremism and click "church statements".
+A list of national church statements (including Church of England, Catholic Bishops' Conference of England and Wales, the Methodist Church, the Baptist Union of Great Britain, the United Reformed Church and The Salvation Army), plus regional and local ecumenical statements is available at: http://www.methodist.org.uk (...) and click "Statements from churches...".
 CTBI has produced a pamphlet Racial Justice and the Ballot Box.

 Similarly some candidates may refuse to appear alongside extremist candidates, or there may be fears that the presence of an extremist candidate may skew the focus of the meeting.
 A decision should be taken locally as to whether any candidate should not be invited.